 What about dish soap refills?

-2. Dish soap blocks
+2. zero waste Dish soap blocks

-This is perhaps the trendiest zero waste dish soap option.
+This is perhaps the trendiest zero waste dish soap bar.
 I know…dish soap is trendy?
 Yep!
 Lots of people are trying to live more sustainably and dish soap blocks are so unusual, that they draw a lot of attention!

 What is a dish soap block?